narwhalacademy/zebra-crossing/README.md

 - Alternately, reach out to online communities you're an active member of and ask for help.
 See PEN America's article on [Deploying Your Supportive Cyber Communities](https://onlineharassmentfieldmanual.pen.org/deploying-supportive-cyber-communities/).
 - If no one is available right now, Heartmob has a list of [supportive organizations](https://iheartmob.org/resources/supportive_organizations), some of which have 24/7 hotlines.

+#### Search for public information about yourself (dox yourself)

+Ask your trusted friend to:

+- Search for your name, nicknames, usernames, and address on Google, Bing and any other popular search engines.
+Try adding `filetype:pdf` to your search query to catch any CVs or documents you might have missed.
+- Run an image search on your most-used profile pictures on the same search engines as well.
+- Search for your name, nicknames and usernames on any social media platforms you regular use, as well as any social media platforms that are popular where you are.

+For more information, see Access Now Digital Security Helpline's [Self-Doxing Guide](https://guides.accessnow.org/self-doxing.html).

 #### Monitor updates & collect receipts

-- Run keyword searches for your name, nickname, and address to see what's out there.
-Also run an image search on your most-used profile pictures.
 - Monitor your name/username using these services: [Talkwalker](https://www.talkwalker.com/alerts), [Google Alerts](https://www.google.com/alerts) and/or [Mention](https://mention.com) 💰.
 - Monitor and archive webpages that mention you using [ChangeTower](https://changetower.com/).
 - Start logging (date, time, description, screenshot, URL) incidents in whatever program/app that's easiest for you.
+If there's a lot of phone-only content, use the [Hunchly](https://hunch.ly/) mobile app.
 - If future legal action is likely, pay [Page Vault](https://www.page-vault.com) to capture a snapshot of a website and ask a lawyer to file an [evidence preservation request](https://onlinesos.org/blog/evidence-preservation-i-e-litigation-hold-request) with the relevant online platform.
 - Remember to take care of yourself as much as you can — eat, sleep, exercise.
 Call in friends to help share a meal, take a break or watch your cats for a few days.